Takicegek/Interpeer/whitepaper.md

 > “Any sufficiently advanced technology is indistinguishable from magic.” - Arthur C Clarke

 Interpeer has 3 types of users with different goals:

 - uploader – pay to host websites / process large computations / store data.
 - seeder – get paid to run the Interpeer client.
-- visitor – use <interpeer.net> or install a plug-in to their browser to visit .peer sites on Interpeer.
+- visitor – use [interpeer.net](www.interpeer.net) or install a plug-in to their browser to visit .peer sites on Interpeer.

-When an uploader submits anything to Interpeer they post a “bundle” which is distributed on the network in a similar way to bitTorrent, but unlike it the bundle is dynamic; the scripts can change the data.
+When an uploader submits anything to Interpeer they post a “bundle” which is distributed on the network in a similar way to [bitTorrent](www.bittorrent.com), but unlike it the bundle is dynamic; the scripts can change the data.
 Peers works together by splitting a task into “jobs” of a fixed amount of time / processing cycles.

 A bundle is group of the following:

 - Unique job_ID.
 - Public key of uploader.
 - Interpeer virtual currency address.
 - Configuration file - states how the script will run.
 - Interpeer scripts and mutable data.

-Interpeer jobs are trust-less, unlike bitTorrent because peers can't choose what job they are doing.
+Interpeer jobs are trust-less, unlike [bitTorrent](www.bittorrent.com) because peers can't choose what job they are doing.
 Each peer sets how many jobs they can do concurrently then is only eligible to do a sudo-random selection of jobs of that amount.
 They also can't turn down a job without quickly loosing their rating and being blocked.

 ### 5.1 peer-groups
 Interpeer has many different functions, but all of them have a common problem, how do you trust peers to complete a job correctly?

 In a peer-group all the peers must agree on the results of a function to proceed, it is in their interest to agree as they get paid.
 If trust units don't agree the malicious peers also get negative rating which leads to them getting banned, this is explained later.

-Because of how peer-group are selected it means that the chance of colluding peers abusing the system is (colluding peers / total peers)^N. If, for example 50% of the network colludes, and there are only 3 peers in a peer-group, then there is a 1/8 chance of it being completely compromised.
+Because of how peer-group are selected it means that the chance of colluding peers abusing the system is **(colluding peers / total peers)^N**.
+If, for example 50% of the network colludes, and there are only 3 peers in a peer-group, then there is a 1/8 chance of it being completely compromised.

 Initial handshake process:

 1. All peers send an IP-lookup for all possible peers of the peer-group (one packet).
 2. The IP-lookup peer returns a list of peer-group IPs and status to each peer.
 3. If the first peer is behind a firewall it hole-punches.